TimoKinnunen/MauiXAMLBluetoothLE/README.md

 # MauiXAMLBluetoothLE

 .Net MAUI app using Plugin.BLE for Polar H10 Heart Rate Sensor.
 Bluetooth LE working solution on Android.
-I must ask James Montemagno for help to get permissions right on iOS nd Windows.
+I must ask James Montemagno for help to get permissions right on iOS and Windows.

 To read code and understand it is simple.